armadaproject/armada-spark/docs/architecture.md

 Drivers and Executors.
 This allows Drivers to submit tasks to the Executors and collate their results. `armada-spark` achieves this through the use of [kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
-Used correctly, these labels induce the Armada scheulder to schedule Drivers and their accompanying Executors to the same kubernetes cluster managed by Armada.
+Used correctly, these labels induce the Armada scheduler to schedule Drivers and their accompanying Executors to the same kubernetes cluster managed by Armada.
 Kubernetes cluster networking topology guarantees that nodes within the cluster will be able to communicate.
 Scheduling to the same cluster also has